-Exploration at the newly acquired Cobrasco Project is expected commence in June 2013.
+A ground exploration program at the newly acquired Cobrasco Project is expected commence in late-2013.
 The planned program of geological mapping, geochemical sampling and ground-based geophysical surveys is designed to assist in drill targeting of the identified geochemical anomaly.
-An application for a drilling permit will follow this program, with approval anticipated by year end.
+An application for a drilling permit has been lodged with the Colombian authorities and approval is anticipated by year end.